jenkinsci/docker-slaves-plugin/README.md

 ## Provisioning issue reporting

 As the build container(s) are only used by a build, we'd like the container bootstrap log to be included in the job logs, or at least attached to the build action.
 This would help to diagnose provisioning issues.
-For the same purpose, when the initial remoting container can't be provisionned, we'd like to mark the build as `NOT_BUILT` and attach docker logs
+For the same purpose, when the initial remoting container can't be provisioned, we'd like to mark the build as `NOT_BUILT` and attach docker logs

 ## Alternate implementations
 Plugin is designed on top of Docker CLI features, but the general concept could apply to other container engines / docker cluster managers.
 We plan to extract a common skeleton into container-slaves-plugin, and experiment with alternate implementations.